 Before submitting a new request, check that the issue doesn’t already exist in our backlog.
 If no request exists, create a new issue using our intake form.
 Creating an issue allows us to track and prioritize all requests in one central location easily.

-Alternatively, if you just have a question or you’re not sure your project is right for collaboration, reach out to the Design Systems Team in #team-design-systems.
+Alternatively, if you just have a question or you’re not sure your project is right for collaboration, contact the Design Systems Team in #team-design-systems.

 Evaluation of the request